AzureIoTGBB/iot-academy/Month_2/Day_2/Lab1.md

----
-title: Quickstart - Get started with Azure Digital Twins Explorer
-titleSuffix: Azure Digital Twins
-description: Learn how to use the Azure Digital Twins Explorer by following this demo, where you'll be using models to instantiate twins and interacting with the twin graph.
-author: baanders
-ms.author: baanders
-ms.date: 02/25/2022
-ms.topic: quickstart
-ms.service: digital-twins
-ms.custom: mode-other
----

 # Quickstart - Get started with a sample scenario in Azure Digital Twins Explorer

 In this quickstart, you'll explore a prebuilt Azure Digital Twins graph using the [Azure Digital Twins Explorer](concepts-azure-digital-twins-explorer.md).
 This tool allows you to visualize and interact with your Azure Digital Twins data within the Azure portal.